I'll See You in the Morning

 "Yes, son, it's time for you to go to sleep."

-As the child fixed the pillow on his bed as best he could in his weakened condition and, putting his head on his hands, said, "Good night, Daddy.
+As the child fixed the pillow on his bed the best he could in his weakened condition and, putting his head on his hands, said, "Good night, Daddy.
 I will see you in the morning."

 Those were the last words the professor's son said as he closed his eyes in death and passed from this life to enter God's heaven.